pu2clr/PIC16F/projects/03-PIC16F_LCD16x2/lcd_library/README.md

 void main() {
-    // Define the LCD pin configuration for PIC16F887 TRISC = 0; // You need to set this register as output Lcd_PinConfig lcd = {
+    // Define the LCD pin configuration for PIC16F887 TRISC = 0; // You need to set this register to output Lcd_PinConfig lcd = {
         .port = &PORTC, // Assuming you're using PORTC for LCD on PIC16F887 .rs_pin = 1, // RD0 for RS